Alan Merrill: Japan

 In 1969, Merrill auditioned for the New York City band, the Left Banke.
-The audition was successful, but the band dissolved.
+According to Merrill, the audition was successful, but the band dissolved.
 Shortly thereafter, he left to reside in Japan, where his mother was living, and began his professional career there by joining the band The Lead, who were contracted to RCA Victor Records.
-The band was a foreign Tokyo-based act.
-The Lead had some chart success, but the project soon fell apart when two of the American members of the group were deported.
+The group was a foreign Tokyo-based act, and had an urgent requirement for a fill-in musician after one of its American members was deported.
+The Lead had previously had some chart success, but the project soon fell apart when a second member was also deported.

-Merrill subsequently signed a solo management deal with Watanabe Productions, who contracted him to Atlantic Records, and changed his professional surname from Sachs (pronounced sax) to Merrill (his mother's maiden name) apparently because "Merrill" sounded less lascivious and was more commercially viable when spoken by young Japanese pop music fans.
+Merrill subsequently signed a solo management deal with Watanabe Productions, who contracted him to Atlantic Records, and changed his professional surname from Sachs to Merrill (his mother's stage name) apparently because "Merrill" was thought to sound less lascivious and more commercially viable when spoken by young Japanese pop music fans.
 He recorded one album with Atlantic, Alone in Tokyo (February 1971) which yielded a single, "Namida" (Teardrops).

-Merrill acted on the TV soap opera Jikan Desu Yo and occasionally had his own 'corner' on the TBS's Young 720, a morning show for teens.
-He was a featured principal model in ads for Nissan cars, Jun clothing, AnnAnn, Non-no, and GT Jeans.
-In 1971, he released an LP of his own compositions titled Merrill 1 for the Denon/Columbia record label produced by Mickey Curtis.
-Tiny Tim, at the peak of his fame, covered an Alan Merrill composition from the album, a song titled "Movies", in 1972 on Scepter Records.
-He then formed the band Vodka Collins, which became a prominent glam rock act.
+In other activities, Merrill acted on the TV soap opera Jikan Desu Yo and occasionally had his own 'corner' on the TBS's Young 720, a morning show for teens.
+He was a model in ads for Nissan cars, Jun clothing, AnnAnn, Non-no, and GT Jeans.

+In January 1972, an LP of his own compositions titled Merrill 1 was released on the Denon/Columbia record label produced by Mickey Curtis.
+Later that year, the singer Tiny Tim covered a song from the album, "Movies", on Scepter Records.
+Merrill then formed the band Vodka Collins, which became a prominent glam rock act.
 The band included notable Japanese musicians Hiroshi "Monsieur" Kamayatsu and Hiroshi Oguchi.
-Vodka Collins recorded an LP in 1973 titled Tokyo – New York, on the Toshiba-EMI label The band are best known for recording and releasing the first popular glam rock songs in Japanese, including the double A-sided single "Sands Of Time" and "Automatic Pilot", released June 1973.
+Vodka Collins recorded an LP in 1973, Tokyo – New York, on the Toshiba-EMI Express label The band are best known for recording and releasing the first popular glam rock songs in Japanese, including the double A-sided single "Sands Of Time" and "Automatic Pilot", released June 1973.

+A dispute with management led to Merrill's abrupt departure from Japan.